Adaptive mesh refinement for the Landau-Lifshitz-Gilbert equation: Adaptivity in Time

-If we compare this to \eqref{EQ:m-dotm-relation}, we can get the values for $\xi_k$ and expressions for $\tilde\bsPhi_k(\bsy^{k-1},\dots,\bsy^0)$.
-These formulas agree with those in the case of constant $\tau$ \cite[Ch.~V]{HairerWanner:2010}.
+A formula for $\bsPhi_4$ is for example provided in \cite[App.~A]{DGLL:2021}.
+If we compare this with \eqref{EQ:m-dotm-relation}, we can get explicit values for $\xi_k$ and expressions for $\tilde\bsPhi_k(\bsy^{k-1},\dots,\bsy^0)$.
+These formulas are in agreement with those for the constant $\tau$ \cite[Ch.~V]{HairerWanner:2010}.
 Recall that for $k=1$ we get the implicit Euler method.